-- The taxpayer ceases making taxable supplies and does not expect to make supplies in the next 12 months.
+- The taxpayer ceases making taxable supplies and does not expect to make taxable supplies in the next 12 months.

 General Process for VAT Deregistration